blindfish3/bufi/README.md

 _simple scripted UI controls_

 ## Description
 As much an exercise in getting more familiar with Browserify, Gulp etc. as addressing a common requirement I have to quickly add controls to a sketch from within my sketch code.
-I suspect there are libraries out there that already do much of this; so if you're looking for something equivalent have a dig around first: I haven't thoroughly tested or documented this yet and may not continue to develop it going forward.
+There are libraries out there that already do much of this (e.g. [dat.gui](https://workshop.chromeexperiments.com/examples/gui/)); so if you're looking for something a little more mature have a dig around first: I haven't thoroughly tested or documented this yet and may not continue to develop it going forward.

 ## Dependencies
 - [MaterialiseCSS](http://materializecss.com/) ([github](https://github.com/Dogfalo/materialize))